-Self-portrait.
-Hilma af Klint (1862-1944).
-Date of painting unknown.
+Hilma af Klint.
+Self-Portrait, date of painting unknown.
+Oil on canvas.
 Hilma af Klint Foundation.
 Photo: Wikimedia Commons

 By Nina Heyn – Your Culture Scout